drexlerd/tree-compression/README.md

 | :---------------- | ------------------: | --------------: |
 | CPBBT             |                 YES |              NO |

+### Benchmarking

+The benchmark framework depends on GoogleBenchmark and requires the additional compile flag `-DBUILD_PROFILING=ON` to be set in the cmake configure step.
+The results from the GitHub action can be viewed (here)[https://drexlerd.github.io/tree-compression/dev/bench/].

 ## TODOs

 - add automated performance benchmarking with some artificial benchmarks to compare and visualize upon commit.